sobomax/g729_to_dtmf.ai/README.md

 ## Plan of the Attack

  - [x] Generate some sample data
- - [ ] Build visual representation of the G.729 coefficients as function of time
+ - [x] Build visual representation of the G.729 coefficients as function of time
- - [ ] Apply our natural NNs (i.e. visual cortexes) to spot any patterns
+ - [x] Apply our natural NNs (i.e. visual cortexes) to spot any patterns
  - [ ] Apply our neo cortexes + prior art (i.e. MFCC itself) and programming skills
        to massage data to make patterns more obvious
- - [ ] Build a neural net to detect those patterns
+ - [ ] Design, build a neural net to detect those patterns
  - [ ] Test, train
  - [ ] Rinse and Repeat
  - [ ] Profit?